Revised 28th September, 2013

 RAISED SHOTS AT GOAL IN OPEN PLAY

 During open play, rising shots at goal are permitted provided the defending players have time to defend the goal rather than themselves.
 No player should EVER be permitted to raise the ball, anywhere on the pitch, that is dangerous to other players.
 If defenders other than goalkeepers dressed in protective clothing or helmeted “kicking backs” (who have goalkeepers’ privileges in the circle), elect to defend their goal, then a shot that would have been permitted against a fully-equipped goalkeeper should be permitted against them.
-And if they stop or play the ball with their bodies or sticks above their shoulders (above shoulder defending of a shot at the goal was not permitted in 2001), they should be penalised unless they were endangered. ( it is difficult to see how a lifted shot of high velocity would not endanger the player it was lifted at - it would certainly force the defending player to either self-defence or evasive action - which defines a dangerously played ball)
+And if they stop or play the ball with their bodies or sticks above their shoulders (above shoulder defending of a shot at the goal was not permitted in 2001), they should be penalised unless they were endangered. (it is difficult to see how high a lifted shot – say above elbow height – of high velocity would not endanger the player it was lifted at - it would certainly force the defending player to either self-defence or evasive action - which defines a dangerously played ball) (The part in red appears to be the standard approach to a shot at a player defending the goal.
+The critical closing phrase - unless they were endangered.- is ignored)

 RAISED SHOTS AT GOAL AT PENALTY CORNERS AND FROM CORNERS